Fluoroscopy-related skin injuries have been on the rise since 1992. They are uncomfortable and can be devastating for patients.

 Radiologists, radiological technologists, interventional technologists and nurses have to complete continuing education courses.
 It’s important, especially if you take part in fluoroscopy procedures.

 That’s where Scrubs Continuing Education comes in.
-Browse our radiology CE courses today and discover the ARRT® Cat A or A+ course that’s right for you.
+Browse our radiology CE courses today and discover the ARRT® Category A course that’s right for you.